 A: Some scripts have been reentered over and over again.
 One script reached either the quarter- or semifinals four years in a row.
 (By the way, the writer of that script won a fellowship in 1995 with a different script.)
 A 1992 semifinalist won a fellowship with the same script in 1993; two previous semifinalists won with the same scripts in 1996.

 Three past quarter- or semifinalists became winners in 1997.
 One of those writers had reached at least the quarterfinals with eight different scripts over the years.
 From 1998 through 2002, we had three writers reach the finals in consecutive years and win a fellowship the second time around.
 Two did it with the same script; the third won with a different script.
 Several writers who had not previously made it past the first round ended up winning in another year.
-In 2012, two of the fellowship-winning writers were past semifinalists, one with the same script, the other with three different scripts.
+In 2013, two of the fellowship-winning writers were past quarterfinalists with the same scripts, and another was a semifinalist twice with the same script.

 So persistence and perseverance sometimes pays off.